-Fallen Oak’s 12,000-square-foot clubhouse resembles an Acadian-style Southern mansion with a restaurant offering a panoramic view of the 18th hole.
-Food was delicious and abundant, while staff here and at the 1,000-square-foot pro shop took Southern hospitality to a higher level.
+Fallen Oak’s 12,000-square-foot clubhouse resembles an Acadian-style Southern mansion, with a restaurant offering a panoramic view of the 18th hole.
+We found the food both delicious and abundant, and the staff here and at the 1,000-square-foot pro shop took Southern hospitality to a higher level.

 The entire Beau Rivage Resort experience made it easy to spill the beans about Mississippi’s “Secret Coast.”

 - Ease of planning, thanks to three- or four-night packages that include charter round trip airfare, deluxe accommodations, ground transportation and $50 for casino play.